 Portland, Ore.[email protected] +1 813.468.9737

-I'm a full-stack web developer who specializes in architecting elegant APIs with an eye towards usability and maintainability.
-I am passionate about beautiful, readable code and believe strongly in community-driven coding standards.
-When I am not writing products that directly benefit other engineers, I'm an avid Open Source Software advocate.
+I’m an empathy-driven backend engineer specializing in designing elegant APIs with a keen eye toward usability and maintainability.
+I strive for a user-first approach, understanding that users come from a variety of backgrounds that differ from my own, while also producing readable, well-tested, and well-measured code.
+Outside of work, I’m an avid Open Source Software advocate.
 I maintain several open source libraries and have contributed to many more, including Ruby on Rails, bundler, Discourse, Hanami, and fish.